gussman-ruslan/war_ukraine/README.md

-# war_ukraine
+# Horrors of War in Ukraine
-Documenting the horrors of war in Ukraine in a form that is easy to duplicate and host as a method to fight censorship in Russia..
+Documenting the horrors of war in Ukraine in a form that is easy to read, understand, duplicate and host.
+As a method to fight censorship in Russia.